astro-fusion/astro-blogs/17_Ashtakavarga/170601_Ashtakavarga_in_Ancient_Texts.md

 ---
-title: "Ashtakavarga in Ancient Texts"
+title: Ashtakavarga in Ancient Texts
 description: |
   "Examination of Ashtakavarga references in classical texts like Brihat"
 pubDate: "2025-03-07"